 The Quest 2 doesn’t pretend to be 4K, but, on native apps the graphics are sharp and there’s not a hint of stutter or slowdown.
 The lack of a trailing wire makes it easier to turn around without getting tangled and the headset handles fast turns admirably.
 We did indeed get between two and three hours of battery life out of it, which was about when we felt like we wanted to give our eyes a rest.
 However, if you’ve bought a longer cable, you can charge the Quest 2 while wearing it.

-Tethered to a PC, either via an Oculus Link compatible cable (preferably connected to a USB 3.0 port) or the experimental wireless Air Link feature, the Quest 2 acts as a PCVR headset.
+Tethered to a PC, either via an Meta Link compatible cable (preferably connected to a USB 3.0 port) or the experimental wireless Air Link feature, the Quest 2 acts as a PCVR headset.
 In this case, your PC will be doing most of the heavy lifting so you’ll need to check your machine can run whatever game or application you have in mind.

 As a PCVR headset, the Quest 2 performed well, although when playing wirelessly we did detect a tiny hint of lag while playing Beat Saber.
 This went away when we used a cable, which also meant we got a good six hours or so of play out of it as the PC was charging the headset.

-Oculus Quest 2: Software and games
+Meta Quest 2: Software and games

-- Over 200 Oculus native titles
+- Hundreds of Meta native titles

 - Range of experiences as well as games